realworldocaml/book/book/imperative-programming/README.md

 ## Summary

-This chapter has covered quite a lot of ground, including: [imperative programming/overview of]{.idx}
+This chapter has covered quite a lot of ground, including:

 - Discussing the building blocks of mutable data structures as well as the basic imperative constructs like `for` loops, `while` loops, and the